mirror/dd-wrt/src/router/python/Doc/library/threading.rst

    .. method:: wait_for(predicate, timeout=None)

-      Wait until a condition evaluates to True.  *predicate* should be a callable which result will be interpreted as a boolean value.
+      Wait until a condition evaluates to true.  *predicate* should be a callable which result will be interpreted as a boolean value.
       A *timeout* may be provided giving the maximum time to wait.